jethornton/rpi/docs/source/gstreamer.rst

   3 [AUDIO          ]: USB-Audio - USB  AUDIO
                     USB  AUDIO at usb-3f980000.usb-1.1.2, full speed

-We don't want to use the bcm2835 ALSA module so disable it in the boot.config.
+We don't want the bcm2835 ALSA module to be default so disable it in the boot.config.
 ::

   sudo nano /boot/config.txt